 - Generally, bond market values move inversely to interest rates.
 When interest rates go up, the market value of bonds goes down and vice versa.
 This leads to market premiums and discounts on the face value of bonds.
-The premium on bond has to be amortized periodically, thus leading to a reduction in the cost basis of bond.
+The premium on bond has to be amortized periodically, thus leading to a reduction in the cost basis of bonds.

 Methods of Amortization of Bond Premium Calculation

 Premium Bond Amortization can be calculated on the basis of two methods, namely,